Blue Lizard maker Crown moving to new corporate HQ this week

-A Johnson City skin care company is filling an empty building this week — and making room for expansion.
+JOHNSON CITY, Tenn.
+(WJHL) — A Johnson City skincare company is filling an empty building this week — and making room for expansion.
 A tax incentive and a grant from Johnson City are helping Crown Laboratories make that happen.

 Crown will move 60 office jobs from its south Johnson City manufacturing plant into the former NN headquarters on Mockingbird Lane now that a lease is complete, CEO Jeff Bedard said from his soon-to-be-former office on Lafe Cox Drive.
 The company, known for producing Blue Lizard Sunscreen, recently went to three shifts at Lafe Cox and opened a new line but needed more room as it’s been growing via acquisitions.